ajhenley/gitbook/inheritance.md

 ###Inheritance
 Let's talk about another key concept from object-oriented programming.
-Inheritance: Forming new classes based on existing ones. a way to share/reuse code between two or more classes
+Inheritance: Forming new classes based on existing ones.

+Inheritence gives us a way to share/reuse code between two or more classes.
+And code reuse means you don't have to write as much code which means development time is faster.
+This makes the project manager happy.

-superclass: Parent class being extended.
+Inheritence means there's a parent class being extended.
+That's called the superclass.
-subclass: Child class that inherits behavior from superclass. gets a copy of every field and method from superclass
+We'll also have a child class that inherits behavior from superclass.
+The child class is called the subclass. gets a copy of every field and method from superclass

 is-a relationship: Each object of the subclass also "is a(n)" object of the superclass and can be treated as one.